ampache/ampache.org-api/docs/api-changelog.md

   * Fix lots of Runtime Error's on missing optional data
 * API5
   * Fix lots of Runtime Error's on missing optional data
+  * video: error type was song instead of filter
   * genre_artists, genre_albums, genre_songs: Parameter `filter` runtime errors
+  * download: random search/playlist didn't use the `id` parameter
+  * stream: random search/playlist didn't use the `id` parameter
   * bookmark_edit
     * Missing user id in data array
     * Not able to edit all bookmarks
 * API6
   * Fix lots of Runtime Error's on missing optional data
+  * video: error type was song instead of filter
   * catalog_folder didn't get the group of items correctly
   * genre_artists, genre_albums, genre_songs: Parameter `filter` runtime errors
+  * download: random search/playlist didn't use the `id` parameter
+  * stream: random search/playlist didn't use the `id` parameter
   * bookmark_edit
     * Missing user id in data array
     * Not able to edit all bookmarks